ethanolivertroy/DamnVulnerableCryptoWallet/web-api/README.md

 1. Clone this repository
 2. `cd web-api`
+3. `nvm use 8.15.1`
-3. Run `yarn install` (you might as well do it using `npm`)
+3. Run `npm install`
-4. Run `yarn start`.
+4. Run `npm start`.
 If everything went well, you should see the message `Started DVCW API on localhost:3000`
 5. Browse to [http://localhost:3000](http://localhost:3000) to confirm

 ### Build using Docker